hamelsmu/python-notes/blog/content/post/py.md

 # Testing the non-concurrent code

-In the above example, the server will only be able to accept a connection from a single client, because the call to `fib_handler` will never return (because it will run in an infinite loop unless a kill signal is received) which means that `sock.accept()` can only be called once.
+In the above example, the server will only be able to accept a connection from a single client, because the call to `fib_handler` will never return (because it will run in an infinite loop unless a kill signal is received).
+This means that `sock.accept()` can only be called once.

 You can test this out by first running the server:
 > python server-1.py